radektadla/FIFA-World-Cups-Analysis/README.md

 Short summary: The average number of goals scored in World Cups is **123.64**.
 The **Qatar 2022 World Cup recorded 172 goals**, the highest number in Wold Cup history.

+Detailed code and queries can be found in the SQL scripts included in this repository.

 Thank you for reading and checking out my project!